Raúl Castillo (actor): Personal life

 Despite having a bicultural upbringing, Castillo stated that he always felt American growing up, and that he and his siblings were considered "gringos" when they visited Mexico.
 He identifies as Mexican-American.
 Castillo describes his childhood as sheltered from racism and racial dynamics in the US due to McAllen's high Hispanic and Latino population.
 When Castillo moved to Boston to study acting, it was his first time experiencing life as an ethnic minority.

 Castillo is very close with his family.
 Though he was raised Catholic, he describes himself currently as "not as religiously involved."
 He describes his parents as "old school and traditional, [but] very open-minded."
-Before shooting the pilot for Looking, Castillo wrote a letter to his family to explain the part and make them aware the more explicit aspects of the show.
+Before shooting the pilot for Looking, Castillo wrote a letter to his family to explain the part and make them aware of the more explicit aspects of the show.
 His family was supportive of his role.

 His sister is an accountant and is married to chef and restaurateur Omar Rodriguez.

-Although his role as Richie Ventura in Looking has garnered Castillo popularity among gay viewers, he is straight.
+Although his role as Richie Ventura in Looking has garnered Castillo popularity among gay viewers, he is heterosexual.
 As of 2016, he was in a relationship.
 He resides in Hell's Kitchen, Manhattan.